 Here you can also search for classes and check to see what classes are still open or closed, as well as get reminders on upcoming registration and student account/billing deadlines.
 Students can also access their academic records, their progress towards graduation in both the Core requirements and their academic major, as well as check their final grades.
 First-year students can also view their mid-semester grades, while all students can view any unsatisfactory mid-semester grades they may have received.

-Moodle is an online course management system which allows instructors to post course documents, distribute assignments, and provide links to external Web sites related to the course.
+Blackboard is an online course management system which allows instructors to post course documents, distribute assignments, and provide links to external Web sites related to the course.
 Students may also be encouraged to communicate electronically with classmates and/or instructor through Moodle’s discussion boards and virtual chat.

 All students will have a registration hold on their account until they meet with their Academic Advisor to receive registration clearance.
 Then all students, except students with holds, Student-Athletes, and non-matriculated students, will have the ability to register online during the open enrollment dates.
 Please realize that if you have a “HOLD” of any kind you will get inquiry only access and will be unable to register via the Web and must fill out a registration form.

 - Sections 001-040: Undergraduate Courses available to ALL students meeting the necessary prerequisites